 Not only is ESG a framework that financial institutions and investors have to report on, but it is also on the radar of employees, regulators, and everyone involved in the ecosystem.

-Consumers and employees increasingly view ESG as a priority, with 76 percent of consumers saying they will stop buying from companies that treat the environment or its employees poorly, according to a PWC study.
+Consumers and employees increasingly view ESG as a priority, with 76 percent of consumers saying they will stop buying from companies that treat the environment or employees poorly, according to a PWC study.
 Employees are putting pressure on their employers to accomplish ESG goals as well — organizations with the highest employee satisfaction had ESG scores 14 percent higher than the global average, a study found.

 Creating an ESG Strategy